National Baptist Convention, USA: Dual alignment

 Known to occur though infrequently, a state convention, district association or member church of the National Baptist Convention may dually align with another organization.
 The autonomous make-up of the NBC USA gives local congregations the latitude to govern themselves and contribute to the causes of other religious bodies as it deems necessary.
-Some members dually align with the Lott Carey Foreign Mission Convention which offers the NBC USA member a convention-wide focus on foreign missions; others may align with the National Baptist Convention of America or Full Gospel Baptist Church Fellowship; there are also dually aligned affiliates with the American Baptist Churches USA such as Abyssinian Baptist Church.
+Some members dually align with the Lott Carey Foreign Mission Convention which offers the NBC USA member a convention-wide focus on foreign missions; others may align with the National Baptist Convention of America, Progressive National Baptists, or Full Gospel Baptist Church Fellowship—organizations which formed in schism from the NBC USA; there are also dually aligned affiliates with the American Baptist Churches USA such as Abyssinian Baptist Church.

-The autonomous nature of the member churches, associations, and state conventions allows the jurisdictions to decide their focus, interpret scripture, and define theology on issues not specified in the foundational truths of the Baptist Articles of Faith as well as dually align with a convention with a mission specialized on a specific issue.

-Joint Convention

-The Joint Convention of National Baptists converge in an American city every four years and comprises the four Black Baptist conventions.
-The other three member conventions all originated from or trace origin to NBC USA and together the four groups represent over 17,000,000 African American Baptists in the United States.
-This convention of National Baptists meet to harness the power and influence of their collective bodies for Christian missions and social action.
-To date, this Joint Convention has only met twice—once in Nashville, Tennessee and in Atlanta, Georgia.

 Doctrine

 The National Baptist Convention has a Baptist confession of faith, which is a derivative of the New Hampshire Confession of Faith.
 Members of the convention also adopt Keach's Catechism, the 1689 Baptist Confession of Faith, and a church covenant.
 As such, the National Baptist Convention in its Baptist ethos maintains Trinitarianism, justification by grace, evangelism, believers' baptism, and the separation of church and state among its uncompromising essentials to every member of the denomination.
+The National Baptist Convention also acknowledges a two-fold office of the pastor or bishop, and the deacon (the terms "pastor" and "bishop" being synonymous).